EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 Do the eye movements (or taps): While focusing on the memory, you follow the therapist's fingers moving back and forth across your vision, or they might tap your hands or shoulders.
 This is the Bilateral Stimulation.

-Let your brain do its thing: The eye movements or tapping seem to help your brain process the memory in a new way.
+Let your brain do its thing: Eye movements or tapping seem to help your brain process the memory in a new way.
 It's like your brain is returning to the original event and saying, "Okay, that happened, but it's over now."

-Before EMDR: Your memory is like a "stuck" file that keeps triggering a stress response.
+Before EMDR: Your memory is like a "stuck" file that triggers a stress response.

-During EMDR: The eye movements or tapping help your brain "unstick" the file and process it correctly.
+During EMDR: Eye movements or tapping help your brain "unstick" the file and process it correctly.

 After EMDR: The memory is filed correctly in the "past events" section, so it doesn't trigger the same stress response anymore.